 When studying $G$-Higgs bundles we shall mainly be interested in the case when $\alpha = 0$, since this is the relevant value for the applications to non-abelian Hodge theory.
-Thus we will talk about \textbf{stability} of a $G$-Higgs bundle, meaning $0$-stability, and analagously for \textbf{semistability} and \textbf{polystability}.
+Thus we will talk about \textbf{stability} of a $G$-Higgs bundle, meaning $0$-stability, and analogously for \textbf{semistability} and \textbf{polystability}.

 Henceforth, we shall assume that $G$ is connected.
-Then the topological classification of $H^\CC$-bundles $E$ on $X$ is given by a characteristic class $c(E)\in \pi_1(H^\CC)=\pi_1(H)=\pi_1(G)$.
+Then the topological classification of $H^\CC$-bundles $E$ on $X$ is given by a characteristic class $c(E)\in H^2(X,\pi_1(H^\CC))=\pi_1(H^\CC)=\pi_1(H)=\pi_1(G)$.
 For a fixed $d \in \pi_1(G)$, the \textbf{moduli space of polystable $G$-Higgs bundles} $\mathcal{M}_d(G)$ is the set of isomorphism classes of polystable $G$-Higgs bundles $(E,\varphi)$ such that $c(E)=d$.
 When $G$ is compact, the moduli space $\cM_d(G)$ coincides with $M_d(G^\CC)$, the moduli space of polystable $G^\CC$-bundles with topological invariant $d$.

 The moduli space $\cM_d(G)$ has the structure of a complex analytic variety.
 This can be seen by the standard slice method (see, e.g., Kobayashi \cite{kobayashi:1987}).
 Geometric Invariant Theory constructions are available in the literature for $G$ real compact algebraic (Ramanathan \cite{ramanathan:1996}) and for $G$ complex reductive algebraic (Simpson \cite{simpson:1994,simpson:1995}).
 The case of a real form of a complex reductive algebraic Lie group follows from the general constructions of Schmitt \cite{schmitt:2005,schmitt:2008}.
 We thus have the following. \begin{theorem} The moduli space $\cM_d(G)$ is a complex analytic variety, which is algebraic when $G$ is algebraic. \end{theorem}